wizzomafizzo/starcheat/README.md

 ### Mac
 [Download here](https://github.com/wizzomafizzo/starcheat/releases) (get the newest release)

-## Build Instructions
+## Building from source
 Here is how to build starcheat from source.
-Make sure everything in the dependencies section is installed before you do a build
+Make sure everything in the dependencies section is installed before you do a build. **You don't need to build from source if you're on Windows or Mac.**

 ### Dependencies
 - [Python 3](http://www.python.org/getit/)